corsonr/cheat-sheets/sass.md

 ```

 ## Import
 Load code from external files.
-Convention naming: start partials filenames by an underscore.
+Prevent separate compiling with a leading underscore.

 ```scss
 @import 'reset'; // will import content from _reset.scss